ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/index.rst

 SKA SDP Pointing Offset Calibration Pipeline
 ============================================
 This is a `repository`_ for the SDP pointing offset calibration pipeline.
-This repository provides sets of Python functions for reading measurement sets necessary for computing the azimuth and elevation offsets for local pointing correction.
-The offsets are computed by fitting the primary beam (modelled by a 2D Gaussian) to the cross-correlation visibility amplitudes of each antenna.
-These set of functions used in this pipeline are based on those used by the `SARAO`_ team for computing pointing offsets for the MeerKAT array.
+This repository reads measurement set, optionally applies and RFI mask and/or select some frequency range of interest, and then fits the primary beams (modelled by 2D Gaussian) to the visibility or gain amplitudes.
+The fitted parameters are the Gaussian centre (provides the Azimuth-Elevation offsets), width (the fitted beamwidth), and height.
+These offsets are then optionally written to a text file for further analysis.
+The pipeline reads measurement set using the Visibility class in `RASCIL`_.
+When an RFI mask is applied and/or some frequency range is selected, the modified visibility is created with the `SKA datamodels`_ Visibility class for gain calibration or provides easy access to the visibilities and their associated parameters when fitting to them.
+The gains of each antenna are solved for using the gain solver in the `SKA python processing functions`_.
+The functions in `scikits.fitting`_ are used for the fitting following the procedure used by the `SARAO`_ team for computing pointing offsets for the MeerKAT array.

 .. image:: images/functionality_diagram.png
-  :width: 500%
+  :width: 1000%
   :alt: Pointing Offset Functionality Diagram

 The current pipeline can be executed as a CLI-based command line app.